 From the Bob Marshall Wilderness south to the mountains of western Wyoming, said Tomback, a major food source for grizzly bears is being lost as the whitebark pine disappears.
 “Given the stresses imposed on the grizzly bear population in this region – including reduction of historic range, development and urbanization, and human intrusion – the loss of whitebark pine could be the final blow to an already precarious situation,” wrote Tomback, with co-authors Stephen Arno and Robert Keane in Whitebark Pine Communities, published by Island Press.
 “One outcome is certain: the absence of whitebark pine seeds in the subalpine zone will send bears wandering far and wide for food in late summer and fall, thereby increasing the incidence of encounters with humans.
 Inevitably, this will lead to many bears being destroyed,” they added.

-While grizzly bears are the most prominent of the impacted species, the disappearance of whitebark pines will also affect 12 bird species and eight small mammal species.
+While grizzly bears are the most prominent of the impacted species, the disappearance of whitebark pines will also affect black bears, 12 bird species and eight small mammal species.
 Other impacts of losing the whitebark pine include:

 Altered watershed hydrology

 Growing where other conifers cannot, the loss of the whitebark pine will alter high country patterns of snow accumulation and snowmelt, with watershed effects on the timing, levels and quality of stream flow.

 As whitebark pines disappear, their roots won’t hold the rocky soils of the high country, and woody plant succession will be slowed in disturbance sites.